Code-Institute-Submissions/Full-Stack-Frameworks-with-Django-Milestone-Project-3/README.md

 ## Deployment

 - I have distributed my code on gitpod in my GitHub repository.
-From my github repository it was connected to the Heroku server, The website was connected to the AWS S3 cloud database and wired with Stripe for secure payments.
+From my github repository it was connected to the Heroku server, the website was connected to the AWS S3 cloud database and wired with Stripe for secure payments.
 During the distribution, I made sure not to send any secret keys or data that could be exploited by cybercriminals.
 - I made sure that debugging was turned off to avoid unwanted leaks of sensitive code.
 All code worked and then submitted for evaluation via appropriate links and stored on GitHub.
 - I've made code changes and fixed known bugs and issues I've struggled with such as stripe payments which now work.
 - I also changed the debug to false before distribution.